qmk/qmk_firmware/docs/newbs_getting_started.md

 You will need to install Git and Python.
 It's very likely that you already have both, but if not, one of the following commands should install them:

-* Debian / Ubuntu / Devuan: `sudo apt install git python3 python3-pip`
+* Debian / Ubuntu / Devuan: `sudo apt install git python3 python3-pip python3-setuptools`
 * Fedora / Red Hat / CentOS: `sudo yum install git python3 python3-pip`
 * Arch / Manjaro: `sudo pacman -S git python python-pip python-setuptools libffi`

 Install the global CLI to bootstrap your system:
+`python3 -m pip install install wheel`
 `python3 -m pip install --user qmk` (on Arch-based distros you can also try the `qmk` package from AUR (**note**: it's maintained by a community member): `yay -S qmk`)

 ### FreeBSD